WC2026: How often do Favourites win World Cup Matches?

 Does the Favourite success improve in the Knock-Outs?

-Over the last five tournaments, the success rate for favourites in the group stages is 57% with 137 winning from 240 matches, you get a few uneven matchups during the group stages but when it comes to the knock-outs you only have the better teams competing but with more at stake could this affect the favourites?
+Over the last five tournaments, the success rate for favourites in the group stages is 57%, with 137 winning from 240 matches.
+You get a few uneven matchups during the group stages, but when it comes to the knock-outs, you only have the better teams competing, with more at stake, could this affect the favourites?

-Well, whilst the group stages were 57%, the success rate for favourites in the knock-out stages actually drops to just 50% and we have to remember we are talking 90 minutes only here with a lot of the games now going to extra time.
-The 2014 tournament was low with just 38% (6-16) of favourites winning in 90 minutes whilst the 2022 was high was 63% (10-16) of favourites winning.
+Well, whilst the group stages were 57%, the success rate for favourites in the knock-out stages actually drops to just 50%, and we have to remember we are talking 90 minutes only here, with a lot of the games now going to extra time.
+The 2014 tournament was low with just 38% (6-16) of favourites winning in 90 minutes, whilst the 2022 tournament was high, was 63% (10-16) of favourites winning.

 Top Five Knock-Out Favourites